hallettj/dot-files/README.markdown

 # dot-files

+**This is outdated** - my configuration has moved to https://github.com/hallettj/home.nix

 This is the base configuration for my workstations.
 It is managed with [homeshick][], which creates symlinks from the appropriate locations in my home directory.
 Installing dependencies, compiling, and other setup